Here’s why case briefing is a time drain:

 Now that you have identified the facts and salient legal issues in the case, you are ready to explain how the court decided the case.
 You should start your holding and reasoning section by answering the question posed by the issue section with a simple “Yes” or “No.”

-To recap, the holding and reasoning section should contain the following information (if obtainable in the casebook):
+To recap, the holding and reasoning section of your case brief should contain the following information (if obtainable in the casebook):

 - A “yes” or “no” answer to the question posed by the issue section,